Principia Mathematica: Consistency and criticisms

-Propositional logic itself was known to be consistent, but the same had not been established for Principia's axioms of set theory.
+Propositional logic itself was known to be consistent, but the same had not been established for Principias axioms of set theory.
 (See Hilbert's second problem.)
 Russell and Whitehead suspected that the system in PM is incomplete: for example, they pointed out that it does not seem powerful enough to show that the cardinal ℵω exists.
 However, one can ask if some recursively axiomatizable extension of it is complete and consistent.

 Gödel 1930, 1931

 In 1930, Gödel's completeness theorem showed that first-order predicate logic itself was complete in a much weaker sense—that is, any sentence that is unprovable from a given set of axioms must actually be false in some model of the axioms.
 However, this is not the stronger sense of completeness desired for Principia Mathematica, since a given system of axioms (such as those of Principia Mathematica) may have many models, in some of which a given statement is true and in others of which that statement is false, so that the statement is left undecided by the axioms.

 Gödel's incompleteness theorems cast unexpected light on these two related questions.

 Gödel's first incompleteness theorem showed that no recursive extension of Principia could be both consistent and complete for arithmetic statements.
 (As mentioned above, Principia itself was already known to be incomplete for some non-arithmetic statements.)
 According to the theorem, within every sufficiently powerful recursive logical system (such as Principia), there exists a statement G that essentially reads, "The statement G cannot be proved."
 Such a statement is a sort of Catch-22: if G is provable, then it is false, and the system is therefore inconsistent; and if G is not provable, then it is true, and the system is therefore incomplete.

 Gödel's second incompleteness theorem (1931) shows that no formal system extending basic arithmetic can be used to prove its own consistency.
 Thus, the statement "there are no contradictions in the Principia system" cannot be proven in the Principia system unless there are contradictions in the system (in which case it can be proven both true and false).